ers-stars/dolphot_jwst/docs/source/post-processing/output.rst

    GAIN=1.94 EXP=311s NOISE=11.85 BAD=-253.31 SAT=397041.56
   ...

-If anything did not proceed correctly with the pre-processing routines (e.g., *nircammask*) it will usually manifest in the image parameters.
+If anything did not proceed correctly with the pre-processing routines (e.g., *nircammask*) it will usually be evident in the image parameters.
 Make sure that **GAIN**, **BAD** and **SAT** are *reasonable* values (i.e., low unity, moderatley negative numbers, and large positive numbers, respectively).

-After the images are read in correctely, a common source of problems involves the astrometric alignment of the frames.
+After the images are read in correctely, a common source of poor photometry is the astrometric alignment of the frames.
 DOLPHOT calculates geometric transformations between each of the science frames and the reference image.
 If the transformations are not sufficiently accurate, the photometry will typically be suboptimal.
 In our M92 example, we can check the aligment in the log file:

 .. code-block:: bash